MicrosoftLearning/mslearn-copilot/Instructions/Labs/01a-m365-copilot.md

 Get ready to unleash your creativity and business acumen as you navigate through this engaging and interactive lab.
 By the end of this exercise, you'll have a comprehensive set of materials that will set you on the path to entrepreneurial success.
 Let's get started and make your corporate cleaning company a reality!

+> **Important**: This exercise provides prompts that you can use to work with Copilot.
+You should use these as a *starting point* for your exploration of Copilot.
+You are encouraged to modify these prompts and add prompts of your own to engage in an iterative dialog with Copilot and refine the results it produces.
+You may not end with exactly the output that is described in the exercise instructions, but that's OK - the point is to experiment with Copilot.

 This exercise should take approximately **40** minutes to complete.

 > **Note**: This exercise requires a **Microsoft 365 Copilot** license.